Botanical Name: Sansevieria trifasciata

 Water: Keep soil lightly moist in the growing season.
 In winter, water just enough to prevent the soil from drying out.
 Take care not to water the center of the rosette of leaves because they'll rot easily if kept wet.

-Humidity: Average room humidity.
+Humidity: Average room (around 40% relative humidity).
 Mother-in-law's tongue will tolerate dry air, but keep it away from air vents or drafts.

 Temperature: Average room temperatures 60-75°F/16-24°C. It will tolerate fluctuating temperatures, but not extreme cold.

 Fertilizer: Feed monthly spring through fall with fertilizer for succulent plants.